Parintintín: Language and culture

 The Parintintin language is a dialect of the Tenharim language, which belongs to the Tupi-Guarani language family.
 It is written in the Latin script.
-The Parintintin tribe is known for their unique way of sex.

 Parintintin people are argicultalists, fishermen, and gatherers.
 Their social structure is based on two moieties that are exogamous and named for different types of birds.
 They are a patrilineal society.

 While they refer themselves as Kagwahib, which translates to "our people", the name Parintintín comes from the language of the Munduruku, allies of the Brazilians for much of the 19th century, meaning "enemy".

 History

 Following contact with Brazilians in 1946, a population of 4,000 at the time was eventually reduced to 120 after Brazil's second rubber boom and the construction of the Trans-Amazon highway in 1970.
 Further colonization of the Amazon basin led to the spread of diseases that the Parintintin were not prepared for.